 We carry out our investment process and risk control procedures, in part, by applying Quantitative Models developed by the Portfolio Managers.
 Because our trading methods are proprietary, an investor will not be able to determine specific details of our methods or whether Quantitative Models are being followed.
-As a result, the Portfolio Managers will monitor the program daily, and back test the equations as needed.
+As a result, the Portfolio Managers will regularly monitor the program, and back test the equations as needed.

-MSCM is the discretionary sub-adviser of the actively managed McElhenny Sheffield Managed Risk ETF ("MSMR Fund" or "Fund"), an ETF organized to invest in shares of other ETFs ("Underlying Investments") that reflect MSCM's trend following and momentum strategies.
+MSCM is the discretionary sub-adviser of an actively managed ETF ("MSMR Fund" or "Fund"), organized to invest in shares of other ETFs ("Underlying Investments") that reflect MSCM's trend following and momentum strategies.
 MSCM will generally allocate approximately 50% of the Fund's assets to each of its Trend Plus and Sector Rotation strategies, although such allocations can potentially vary over time in response to market movements.
-Please see the Fund's Prospectus and Statement of Additional Information ("SAI") for additional information about the Tactical Strategies and disclosures relating to the Fund.
+The Fund's Prospectus and Statement of Additional Information ("SAI") contain additional information about the Tactical Strategies and disclosures relating to the Fund.
 Prior to making any investment in the Fund, Clients should carefully review these documents for a comprehensive understanding of the terms and conditions applicable for investment.
 Because investments in the Fund involve certain additional degrees of risk, they will only be implemented or recommended when consistent with the Client's stated investment objectives, tolerance for risk, liquidity, and suitability.
-The Fund assets are managed on a discretionary basis with MSCM, as subadvisor providing supervisory management services and assisting the Fund adviser in the coordination of trade orders.
+The Fund assets are managed on a discretionary basis with MSCM, as sub-advisor providing supervisory management services and assisting the Fund adviser in the coordination of trade orders.
 The Fund's investment adviser is responsible for trade execution.